vtexdocs/dev-portal-content/docs/guides/VTEX inStore/how-to-customize-instore/enable-the-remarks-field-in-the-order-screen.md

 }
 [/block]

-[block:callout]
-{
-  "type": "danger",
-  "body": "Do not remove any of the other properties present in the <code>window.INSTORE_CONFIG</code> object, to avoid breaking other functionalities."
+>❗ Do not remove any of the other properties present in the `window.INSTORE_CONFIG` object, to avoid breaking other functionalities.
-}
-[/block]

 If it's necessary to apply some validation logic or mask to the data entered in this field, you can include in the `checkout-instore-custom.js` file a function that listens to the `note.visible` event, which is triggered when the modal is open, and then develop your logic.
 [block:code]
 {